-Fredericksburg® Walking Tour of Historic District

-VisitFredericksburgTX.com

-back in time

-Fredericksburg was founded May 8, 1846, by 120 German immigrants under the auspices of the Society for the Protection of German Immigrants in Texas.
+Fredericksburg® Walking Tour of Historic District VisitFredericksburgTX.com back in time Fredericksburg was founded May 8, 1846, by 120 German immigrants under the auspices of the Society for the Protection of German Immigrants in Texas.
 The Commissioner General of the Society, also known as the "Adelsverein," was Baron Ottfried Hans von Meusebach, a German nobleman who took the name of John O. Meusebach once settled in Fredericksburg.
-The historic treaty he made with the Comanches on the San Saba River in 1847 was hailed state-wide as the major effort in bringing about peaceful relations with the Native Americans on the frontier.
-The City of Fredericksburg derived its name from a German nobleman, Prince Frederick of Prussia, who was the highest ranking member of the "Adelsverein."
+The historic treaty he made with the Comanches on the San Saba River in 1847 was hailed statewide as the major effort in bringing about peaceful relations with the Native Americans on the frontier.
+Fredericksburg derived its name from a German nobleman, Prince Frederick of Prussia, who was the highest ranking member of the "Adelsverein."
 This society sponsored the colonization of the Fisher-Miller Grant in Central Texas.
-Fredericksburg's downtown area was designated a National Historic District in 1970.
-While there are over 700 historically significant structures in this historic district alone, these 30 sites offer a flavor of the Fredericksburg story and architectural evolution.
+Fredericksburg's downtown, a National Historic District since 1970, boasts over 700 historically significant structures.
+These 30 highlighted sites offer a glimpse into Fredericksburg's story and architectural evolution.
+Explore this rich history in about two hours, covering 4.5 miles for a journey through the town's heritage.
 Enjoy your self-paced stroll through Fredericksburg and our history!
-Historical photos throughout compliments of Gillespie County Historical Society Nimitz Hotel (1860) Admission Fee (adaptive use - National Museum of the Pacific War) 328 E. Main St. Charles Henry Nimitz, Sr. purchased this property in 1855 and by 1860 the Nimitz Hotel was hosting stagecoach travelers and soon became a center for community activities.
-The steamboat façade was added in the 1870s when the hotel was expanded.
+Historical photos throughout compliments of Gillespie County Historical Society 1 Nimitz Hotel (1860) Admission Fee (adaptive use - National Museum of the Pacific War) 328 E. Main St. Charles Henry Nimitz, Sr. purchased this property in 1855 and by 1860 the Nimitz Hotel was hosting stagecoach travelers and soon became a center for community activities.
+The steamboat facade was added in the 1870s when the hotel was expanded.
 Fleet Admiral Chester W. Nimitz of World War II fame spent time in his grandfather's hotel and hence the museum is located here today.

-Priess Building/Keidel Memorial Hospital (1883) (adaptive use - retail) 258 E. Main St.
+2 Priess Building/Keidel Memorial Hospital (1883) (adaptive use - retail) 258 E. Main St.